Handgun: Hand cannons

-In 1432, Joseon dynasty under the reign of Sejong the Great introduced world's first handgun named se-chongtong (세총통).
-Se-chongtong has a total length of 13.8 cm, inner diameter of 0.9 cm, and outer diameter of 1.4 cm.
-Se-chongtong is held by cheolheumja (철흠자, iron tong-handle), which allows quick change barrel for the next shot, and fires chase-jeon (차세전, a type of standardized arrow of Joseon) with an maximum fatal range of 200 footsteps (≈250 meters).
+In 1432, Joseon dynasty under the reign of Sejong the Great introduced the world's first handgun named se-chongtong (세총통).
+Se-chongtong has a total length of 13.8 cm, an inner diameter of 0.9 cm, and an outer diameter of 1.4 cm.
+Se-chongtong is held by cheolheumja (철흠자, iron tong-handle), which allows quick change barrel for the next shot, and fires chase-jeon (차세전, a type of standardized arrow of Joseon) with a maximum fatal range of 200 footsteps (≈250 meters).
 Initially, Joseon considered the gun as a failed project due to its short effective range, but se-chongtong quickly saw usage after fielding to the frontier provinces starting in June 1437.
 Se-chongtong was used by both soldiers of different units and civilians, including women and children, as a personal defense weapon.
-The gun was notably used by chetamja (체탐자, special reconnaissance), whose mission was to infiltrate enemy territory, and by carabinier carrying multiple guns benefited by its compact size.
+The gun was notably used by chetamja (체탐자) spies, whose mission was to infiltrate enemy territory, and by carabiniers carrying multiple guns benefited from its compact size.

 Matchlocks

 The matchlock appeared in Europe in the mid-15th century.

 The matchlock was the first mechanism invented to facilitate the firing of a hand-held firearm.
 The classic European matchlock gun held a burning slow match in a clamp at the end of a small curved lever known as the serpentine.
 Upon the pulling of a lever (or in later models a trigger) protruding from the bottom of the gun and connected to the serpentine, the clamp dropped down, lowering the smoldering match into the flash pan and igniting the priming powder.
 The flash from the primer traveled through the touch hole igniting the main charge of propellant in the gun barrel.

-On release of the lever or trigger, the spring-loaded serpentine would move in reverse to clear the pan.
-For obvious safety reasons, the match would be removed before reloading of the gun.
+On the release of the lever or trigger, the spring-loaded serpentine would move in reverse to clear the pan.
+For obvious safety reasons, the match would be removed before reloading the gun.
 Both ends of the match were usually kept alight in case one end should be accidentally extinguished.